bueller2298/daggerheart-srd/Session Notes/Session 1.md

 You can feel it in the air, a sticky warmth that never fades.
 The vines of the **Witherwild** choke the paths and strangle the rivers.
 The trees twist and coil into monstrous hunters.
 The very earth you walk on has become a hungry, verdant thing, swallowing everything in its path.

 The walls of **Haven** may have kept out the gods, but they could not stop the vengeance of a broken land.
 And now, at the border of this eternal spring, your story begins."

+## Purpose's vision

+The world around you seems to blur, the sounds of the camp fading into a low, echoing hum.
+You feel a presence, ancient and mournful, settling over you like a cold shroud.
+The light shifts, and the world is no longer what it was.
+You stand not in the present, but in a memory—a waking vision of a time not long past.

+You are a young giant again, your hands clutched tightly at your mother's cloak as she weeps.
+Your father stands tall, defiant, his shoulders stooped under the weight of injustice.
+Before you, a crowd of your kin.
+The High Priest's voice booms across the village square, a sentence of exile.
+Your family's name, **Purpose**, is stripped from you.

+The High Priest raises his hands, silencing the crowd.
+His voice, a soothing balm, cuts through the tension.
+"My people," he begins, his gaze sweeping over the crowd, "look at the sickness that has come to our land.
+We have prayed, we have fasted, and we have waited for **Nikta** to restore the balance.
+But she has not.
+She has turned her eyes away from us, and so we must look to a new path.
+The **balance** this family clings to is a relic of a time that is past, a cage of decay that will only bring us ruin!"
+He turns to you, his face a mask of disappointment.
+"And you, young one... you are **Purpose** no longer.
+A hollow name for a hollow life."

+The vision shifts.
+Shame, sorrow, and a simmering rage fill you, a small, burning ember of righteous fury that quickly grows into a roaring inferno.
+It whispers a new word to you, a new name, one that would define your path forward.

+Days, then weeks, then months pass in a flash of cold wind and hungry nights.
+The vision shifts, and you are no longer the same.
+Your body has grown, hardened by hardship.
+The whisper of **Vengeance** becomes a roar in your ears.
+You need to become strong, to learn the ways of the fight.
+You travel far, seeking a teacher who could forge you into the weapon you needed to be.

+The vision focuses on a single place, a person.
+The training wasn't a long, slow lesson, but a brutal crash course born of desperation.
+The teacher was a hard and unforgiving taskmaster, but they understood your fury.
+Their final lesson was about transforming that rage into something more than just a weapon.
+They spoke of how your anger was a kind of fuel, but that fuel could either burn you to ash or give you the power to soar.

+Then, at the end of your training, a miracle.

+The vision shifts one last time, to a mountaintop, a sacred place your trainer brought you to.
+As you stand there, a fierce wind whips around you.
+The sky, a bruised purple, seems to crackle with an ancient, divine energy.
+From your back, a strange new sensation begins to form, a pulling, a tearing, an exquisite pain as something new unfurls from your flesh.
+You feel the wind catch under them, a new weight to your body, a new freedom to your soul.
+They are a gift from Nikta herself—a sign that you have earned your new purpose.
+You are a champion of your goddess, and you must now return to fight for the balance she can no longer maintain on her own.
+You have earned her wings.

+The vision rushes forward once more, time blurring past like a river.
+You feel the grit of a well-worn road under your feet, the familiar scent of home on the breeze.
+You are an adult, strong and determined, and you are back.
+You approach the High Priest's home, the grand oak doors looming before you, just as you remember them from your last moments here.
+You stand there for a moment, the weight of a year's fury and determination in your heart.
+You feel the eyes of your community on you, on this single, crucial moment.

+**What signal do you give to your clan that you are here to cleanse the name of your family and reclaim their honor?**"